mentum/lightning-cli/README.md

 lightning scan <url>
 ```
 _url_: valid url of the website you want to be analyzed.
+_--verbose_: A flag used to output result metrics

 #### Schedule a recurring scan
 ```